 It’s interesting to look back on the moisturizers you’ve used in the past.
-My first facial moisturizer was Clean & Clear Dual Action Moisturizer because I believed salicylic acid would clear all my blemishes in high school.
-Once I found that to be too drying, I moved onto a Cetaphil moisturizer – but that recollection is kind of foggy.
+My first facial moisturizer was a Clean & Clear Dual Action Moisturizer because I believed salicylic acid would clear all my blemishes in high school.
+Once I found that to be too drying, I moved on to a Cetaphil moisturizer – but that recollection is kind of foggy.

 Until I was pleasantly surprised…